-The generator deliverability test for the reliability analysis ensures that, consistent with the load deliverability single contingency testing procedure, the Transmission System is capable of delivering the aggregate system generating capacity at peak load with all firm transmission service modeled.
+The generator deliverability test for the reliability analysis ensures that, consistent with the load deliverability single contingency testing procedure, the Transmission System is capable of delivering the aggregate system generating capacity at summer peak load with all firm transmission service modeled.
+Additionally, to help ensure that generating resources are deliverable year round, expected generation output levels during light load and winter conditions are examined as part of the generator deliverability analysis.
+As a result, there are three separate periods examined as part of the generator deliverability analysis.
 The procedure ensures sufficient transmission capability in all areas of the system to export an amount of generation capacity at least equal to the amount of certified Capacity Resources in each "area".
 Areas, as referred to in the generator deliverability test, are unique to each study and depend on the electrical system characteristics that may limit transfer of Capacity Resources.
 For generator deliverability, areas are defined with respect to each transmission element that may limit transfer of the aggregate of certified installed generating capacity.
 The cluster of generators with significant impacts on the potentially limiting element is the "area" for that element.
-The starting point power flow is the same power flow case set up for the baseline analysis.
-Thus the same baseline load and ratings criteria apply.
+The starting point power flow cases for the light load, summer and winter areis the same power flow case set up for the baseline analysis, .
+Thus but the applicable the same baseline load and ratings criteria apply for the period under consideration.
 The flowgates ultimately used in the reliability analysis are determined by running all contingencies maintained by PJM planning and monitoring all PJM market monitored facilities and all BES facilities.
 As already mentioned the same contingencies used for load deliverability apply and the same single contingency power flow solution techniques also apply.
+Single and common mode contingencies (NERC TPL P1, P2, P4 and P7) in PJM and just outside of PJM are examined during the generator deliverability analysis.
 Details of the generator deliverability procedure including methods of creating the study dispatch can be found in Attachment C.